Recycling right is just as important as recycling more.

 Kitchen, Laundry, Bath: Plastic Bottles, Jugs and Tubs

 Plastic bottles and containers such as milk and juice jugs, soda and water bottles, shampoo bottles; detergent bottles, butter tubs, yogurt or sour cream containers, clear clamshells, berry baskets, prescription bottles, etc. Empty, rinse and replace plastic cap before recycling.

-- Styrofoam containers/packaging are not accepted.
+- Styrofoam containers and packaging are not accepted.